AusDTO/gov-au-ui-kit/README.md

 - automated browser testing as part of our build process
 - manual testing of all CSS, JS and markup
 - documenting browser support for each component
-- agreeing a browser support matrix (likely).
+- composing a browser support matrix.

 ## What this isn't